Derek Carr Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Carr averaged 205.3 passing yards per game in nine matchups against the Chargers, 74.2 yards less than his over/under for Sunday.
+- Carr averages 205.3 passing yards per game in nine matchups against the Chargers, 66.2 fewer yards his over/under in Sunday's game.

-- Carr had a touchdown pass in seven of those contests against the Chargers, while throwing multiple touchdown passes against them two times.
+- Carr threw multiple touchdown passes twice in those contests against the Chargers, while throwing a touchdown pass in seven games.

 - Note: Carr's stats vs. Chargers date back to 2016.